dotnet/coreclr/Documentation/design-docs/tailcalls-with-helpers.md

   * Pointer to the next entry on the stack.

 ### Tail call sequence
-* The caller calls the StoreArguments thunk corresponding to the callee to store the arguments, their GC descriptors and the corresponding CallTarget thunk address in a thread local storage.
+* The caller calls the StoreArguments thunk corresponding to the callee to store the pointer to the tail call target function, its arguments, their GC descriptors, optional "this" and generic context arguments and the corresponding CallTarget thunk address in a thread local storage.
 * The caller executes its epilog, restoring stack pointer and callee saved registers to their values when the caller was entered.
 * The caller jumps to the TailCallHelper.
 This function performs the following operations:
   * Get the topmost TailCallHelperStack entry for the current thread.